 It takes alot of plant material to create one small bottle of essential oil.
 This has environmental consequences in terms of over harvesting and it means that the oil that is created is a very potent substance.

-I was listening to a talk by my favorite herbal guru, Susun Weed, where she told of how some massage therapists she knew began having trouble with their immune systems.
+I was listening to a talk by my favorite herbal teacher, Susun Weed, where she told of how some massage therapists she knew began having trouble with their immune systems.
 They traced this back to a use of essential oils in their bodywork practices.

 What happens is that essential oils are anti-bacterial and anti-fungal and the body responds to them like they are antibiotics.
 The daily exposure to these substances was wearing out these massage therapists immune systems.
 Also some oils like lavender and tea tree can inspire an excess of estrogen which can have further destructive effects on people for whom that is a health concern.